wadewegner/wadewegner.github.com/content/blog/2021-01-13-mahalo-a-aloha-salesforce.md

 <img width="600" alt="sfdx-cli-automation" src="https://user-images.githubusercontent.com/746259/34654565-87851aa8-f3b2-11e7-9745-83181d2dd234.gif">

 One of the first major ways I feel I contributed personally to the Salesforce developer experience was when I learned that the CLI we were building wasn’t based on the great work the engineers at Heroku had put into their CLI.
 For those of you who’ve used Heroku, you know that their CLI is amazing and ultimately has led to the Open CLI Framework (OCLIF) that’s now adopted by many companies.
+To not use what Heroku created would have not only made things a lot harder, but would have made integration of the two developer experiences even more difficult down the road.
 I think we ultimately made the right call.

 I had a lot of fun with our CLI.
 The best part is how easy it is to build plugins.
 They’re so powerful.
 I built a few.